 The Red Sea separates Arabia from Africa (Figure 1).
 It is nearly 2000 km long with a maximum width of about 280 km, and extends from 12.5° N to 30° N (Braithwaite 1987; Head 1987).
-In the north it branches into the Gulf of Suez and the Gulf of Agaba.
-Its sole natural link to the world ocean at its southern entrance, the Bab al-Mandab, currently has a maximum depth, at the Hanish Sill, of 137 m.
-In winter, warmer and fresher water flows into the Red Sea near the surface, while cooler and saltier water flows into the Gulf of Aden at depth.
-In summer the surface flow is reversed. and intermediate water from the Gulf of Aden flows into the Red Sea between the two outflowing layers (Siddall et al. 2002).
+In the north it branches into the Gulf of Suez and the Gulf of Aqaba.
+Its sole natural link to the world ocean at its southern entrance, the Bab al-Mandab, currently has a maximum depth, at the intermediate water from the Gulf of Aden flows into the Red Sea between the two outflowing layers (Siddall et al. 2002).
 The eastern shore is bordered for much of its length by a steep and locally high escarpment.
 In the south there is a coastal plain, the Tihamah, with an average width of about 60 km backed by the Asir Highlands, which include the highest mountains of the Arabian escarpment.
 On the western, African side there are plains and tablelands to the north and the mountains of Sudan, Ethiopia, and Eritrea to the south, with the Afar Depression in the southwest corner.
 Both sides of the growing rift are composed of crystalline basement and sedimentary rocks locally capped by basalt flows.
 These are bordered by coastal sediments, evaporites, and coral reefs.